Ente/timetrack/README.md

 Simply install the software by following these steps:

-- Install php and requirements: `apt update && apt install php8.0 php8.0-curl php8.0-mysqli apache2 mariadb-server -y` and enable the apache rewrite mod `a2enmod rewrite && service apache2 restart`
+- Install php and requirements: `sudo apt update && sudo apt install php8.2 php8.2-curl php8.2-gd php8.2-gmp php8.2-intl php8.2-mbstring php8.2-mysqli php8.2-openssl php8.2-pgsql php8.2-xsl php8.2-gettext php8.2-dom php8.2-ldap git mariadb-server apache2 -y` and enable the apache rewrite mod `a2enmod rewrite && service apache2 restart`.
+If you do not want to use apache2 you can skip this step.
+- Git clone timetrack to e.g. `/var/www`: `cd /var/www && git clone https://github.com/Ente/timetrack.git && cd timetrack`
-- Install requirements for composer `cd /path/to/timetrack && composer install`
+- Install requirements for composer `composer install`
-- Create a new database, e.g. with the name `ab` and create a dedicated user, e.g. `timetool`: `CREATE DATABASE ab;` and `CREATE USER 'timetool'@'localhost' IDENTIFIED BY 'yourpassword';` and `GRANT ALL PRIVILEGES ON ab.* TO 'timetool'@'localhost';` don't forget to `FLUSH PRIVILEGES;`!
+- Create a new database, e.g. with the name `ab` and create a dedicated user, login (`mysql -u root -p`) then e.g. `timetool`: `CREATE DATABASE ab;` and `CREATE USER 'timetool'@'localhost' IDENTIFIED BY 'yourpassword';` and `GRANT ALL PRIVILEGES ON ab.* TO 'timetool'@'localhost';` don't forget to `FLUSH PRIVILEGES;`!
 - Import the `setup/sql.sql` into your database, e.g. `mysql -u timetool -p ab < /full/path/to/sql.sql`
 - To create your first user, run the `setup/usercreate.php` file, e.g. `php ./usercreate.php admin yourpassword email@admin.com` - `usercreate.php [USERNAME] [PASSWORD] [EMAIL]`
 - Run the statement printed by the `usercreate.php` inside your database.